Vegan For Life

 Ginny Messina, MPH, RD

-- Iron Deficiency and Anemia
+- Iron Deficiency

-- Meat Iron vs. Plant Iron
+- Absorption of Plant Iron

-- Iron Deficiency in Vegetarians
+- Iron Status of Vegetarians

-- Celiac Disease
+- Iron and Chronic Disease

+You do not need to worry about iron if you are otherwise healthy and eat a varied vegetarian or vegan diet.
 If you think your iron stores might be low, you can increase iron absorption by:

 - Avoiding tea and coffee at meals.